 #8 – Enjoy outdoor dining at The Table Farmhouse Bakery or Magnolia 23 in Downtown Asheboro.
 In case of rain, check out our list of local options following COVID-19 safety measures: bit.ly/SupportLocalDining

-#7 –Pick strawberries or seasonal fruits at Millstone Creek Orchards.
+#7 –Pick seasonal fruits at Millstone Creek Orchards.
 Stock up on freshly made cakes and cookies at the Apple Barn Country Store.
 Swoon over their famous, fresh-pressed apple cider and slushies.

-#6 – Celebrate Earth Day throughout the month of April with offerings directly from the dirt – pottery!
+#6 – Celebrate Earth Day year round with offerings directly from the dirt – pottery!
 Make your way to Seagrove, the Pottery Capital of the U.S., and find a new coffee mug or gift as you design your own gallery crawl along Pottery Highway.

 #5 - Enjoy the scenery at Commerce Square Park in Randleman, then scoot over to the Petty Museum and Petty's Garage to see the cars and memorabilia of NASCAR legend, "The King" Richard Petty and his family.